JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 On June 15 US president Joe Biden held a summit with EU leaders

-After that, European leaders got a breather, but Biden went on to Switzerland, to meet on June 16 Vladimir Putin, the Russian president.
+After that, European leaders got a halt, but Biden went on to Switzerland, to meet on June 16 Vladimir Putin, the Russian president.

 # WHAT DOES IT ALL MEAN?